weGGC/ewaste_v2/DEPLOYMENT_INSTRUCTIONS.md

 - Check gas price and limit in MetaMask settings
 - Make sure your account has the correct role for the action
 - Check the browser console for specific error messages

+## Changelog

+### Version 1.1
+- Added recycling method tracking feature:
+  - Recyclers can now specify how e-waste items were recycled
+  - Recycling methods are stored on the blockchain
+  - Added a new section to display processed items with their recycling methods
+  - Updated contract structure to include recycling method data
+  - Modified recycler dashboard interface to collect recycling information

+### Version 1.0
+- Initial release with basic e-waste tracking functionality
+- Support for Producer and Recycler roles
+- Waste item logging and processing